khanrabby/chaldal-assignment/README.md

 # Chaldal Assignment

-This is repository I created for submitting an assignment.
+This is the repository I created for submitting the assignment.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites